iomoath/yara-scanner/README.md

                         Path to a file to be scanned.
 Attempt to find a pattern matching with given file.
   --gen-report          Generate an HTML report.
-  --smtp-host SMTP_HOST
-                        SMTP Host.
-If SMTP settings is set, then a report copy for the pattern matching process will be sent by email.
-  --smtp-port SMTP_PORT
-                        SMTP server port.
-  --smtp-ssl            SMTP server require SSL/TLS.
-  --smtp-username SMTP_USERNAME
-                        SMTP account username.
-  --smtp-password SMTP_PASSWORD
-                        SMTP account password.
-  --smtp-from SMTP_FROM
-                        Message sender email to be included in message sender field.
-  --smtp-recipient SMTP_RECIPIENT
-                        Reports will be sent to this email.
   -v, --verbose         Show more information while processing.
   --version             show program's version number and exit
   ```